openharmony/docs/en/application-dev/ui/ui-ts-page-redirection-data-transmission.md

    ![en-us_image_0000001267607909](figures/en-us_image_0000001267607909.gif)

 3. Add the icon for returning from the FoodDetail page to the food list page.
-Save the Back.png file to the resources > phone > media directory.
+Save the Back.png file to the resources > base > media directory.
 Create a custom component PageTitle, which contains the back icon and Food Detail text.
 Call the router.back() API of the router to display the top page of the route stack, that is, the upper-level page.

    ```
    // FoodDetail.ets
    import router from '@system.router'

    @Component
    struct PageTitle {
        build() {